mkoertgen/hello.time-series/_docs/timescaledb.md

 # TimeScaleDB

-PoC on TimeScaleDb
+[TimeScaleDB](https://www.timescale.com/) is an open-source time-series SQL database optimized for fast ingest and complex queries.
+Packaged as a PostgreSQL extension.

 ## Setup

-Setup a timescaledb instance
+Setup a single timescaledb instance

 ```bash
 $cd timescaledb